MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

 **CredSSP**

-First, refer to the ‚ÄúUsing Windows PowerShell remoting‚Äù section of this topic to enable and test CredSSP.
-Then, on the management computer, you can use Hyper-V Manager and select the option to ‚Äúconnect as another user.‚Äù Hyper-V Manager will use CredSSP.
+First, refer to the ìUsing Windows PowerShell remotingî section of this topic to enable and test CredSSP.
+Then, on the management computer, you can use Hyper-V Manager and select the option to ìconnect as another user.î Hyper-V Manager will use CredSSP.
 You should do this even if you are using your current account.

 Windows PowerShell cmdlets for Hyper-V can use CimSession or Credential parameters, either of which work with CredSSP.